Using PostgreSQL extensions with Amazon RDS for PostgreSQL

 parameter, your DB instance must be associated with a custom parameter group.

-For information about creating a custom DB parameter group, see Working with parameter groups.
+For information about creating a custom DB parameter group, see Parameter groups for Amazon RDS.

 You can install the plrust extension using the AWS Management Console or the AWS CLI.